 Prep Time: 10 minutes | Cook Time: 10 minutes

 No sauce was ever better on shrimp than this: melted butter, Worcestershire, garlic, and lemon.
 You can use large prawns or lovely small rock shrimp or white shrimp.
 You can use shrimp in the shell or peeled.
 Personally I like in the shell best because you lick the sauce off your fingers as you peel them, but for some people that’s too messy.
-Serve with toasted bread to sop up the juices or to go with gumbo or just spoon shrimp and sauce over rice.
+Serve with toasted bread to sop up the juices or to go with gumbo or or red beans and rice or just spooned over rice.
 To die for!

 4 tablespoons butter